open-contracting/kingfisher-summarize/docs/develop/sql.rst

 Review changes
 --------------

 Review your changes by comparing to the initial summaries you created when :ref:`loading data<load-data>`.
-You can either:
+You can *either*:

 -  Create new summaries: